 Dynaliner is Dynamat’s lightweight thermal and sound insulator.
 As I have previously mentioned, you’re supposed to put it on top of the original Dynamat material – but let’s see how it performs on its own.
 But first: what is it?

 Well, Dynaliner is essentially a half-inch thick synthetic acoustic foam made of closed cell rubber.
 As far as acoustic foam products go, this is actually pretty thin.
-In fact, it’s even available in 0.25 and 0.12-inch thickness.
+In fact, it’s even available in 0.25-inch thickness.
 However, despite the material’s thickness, it’s actually surprisingly effective at improving acoustics and reducing heat.

 This product isn’t waterproof, but it doesn’t promote mildew growth or rust.
 Aside from that, it’s also pretty long-lasting and won’t crush or tear easily.